-Japanese Prime Minister Shinzo Abe has announced that Tokyo wants to join talks on an ambitious, U.S.-led free trade deal in an effort to revitalize the country's faltering economy.
+Japanese Prime Minister Shinzo Abe says he wants Tokyo to join talks on an ambitious, U.S.-led free trade deal in an effort to revitalize the country's faltering economy.

 Tokyo's government estimates that participation in the Trans-Pacific Partnership (TPP) would boost Japan's gross domestic product by almost .7 percent, or $31 billion a year.